snooplsm/docs/src/pages/deep-linked-ads/apple.md

 ### View Attribution on Dashboard

 All the attribution can be visible on the [Branch dashboard summary page](https://dashboard.branch.io/).
-All installs and opens registered from this channel will automatically be tagged with the `channel`: `Apple App Store` and the `feature`: `Search Ads`.
+All installs and opens registered from this channel will automatically be tagged with the `channel`: `Apple App Store` and the `Ad Partner`: `Apple Search Ads`.
 The `campaign` will be set to the Campaign Name you've configured in the Apple Search Ads dashboard.

 - Installs might not be accurate, but installs + open events should match what Apple reports
 - Due to API limitations, it may take up to 30 days for full attribution of a device